veganprimate/CotCPort/customenms_en.md

 - `m_FirstEncountStepRatio`: Likely a multiplier specifically for the first encounter after entering the map/zone, making it earlier or later than normal.

 ### (*) `EncountEffectTypeID`
-Keeps track of different encount effects, `m_SeId` likely sets the map on which this effect occurs.
+Keeps track of different encount effects, `m_SeId` likely specifies the sound effect to play.

 ### (*) `EnemyGroupsByCondition`
 Sets of enemy groups to spawn when certain conditions are met.
 Used to spawn the Accurst Flame alongside the Ringbearer in Bestower of All Chapter 7.